-Over the past few years we have asked more of the hedge trimmers we test.
-In 2012 we cut only conifer hedges.
-In 2013 we added deciduous hedges, and in 2015 we also cut laurel hedges.
-The deciduous hedges in 2013 were blackthorn and hawthorn, while we swapped to privet in 2015 as this is such a widely grown hedge.
+Over the past few years we've asked more of the hedge trimmers we test.
+In 2012, we cut only conifer hedges.
+In 2013, we added deciduous hedges, and in 2015, we also cut laurel hedges.
+The deciduous hedges in 2013 were blackthorn and hawthorn, while we swapped to privet in 2015, as this is such a widely grown hedge.

 We added these hedges as we know you have these in your gardens and also because each hedge presents a different challenge for the hedge trimmer.

-Which are the easiest hedge trimmers to use?
+How easy is the hedge trimmer to use?

 Three testers assess each hedge trimmer for ease of use, taking into account how easy they would be for an older or less able gardener to operate.

-They rated the machines on 18 criteria, including how easy they are to carry around, how comfortable the handles and switches are, how easy to use for vertical or horizontal cutting and whether noise, vibration, weight or balance are a problem.
+They rated the machines on 18 criteria, including how easy they are to carry around, how comfortable the handles and switches are, how simple they are to use for vertical or horizontal cutting and whether noise, vibration, weight or balance are a problem.

 All our hedge trimmer reviews include all their scores for performance and ease of use.